Jabble/tamu-rdm-workshops/modules/03-legal-and-ethical-considerations/legal-and-ethical-note.md

 Questions of which data to keep and for how long need to be considered in the context of your ability to maintain the confidentiality of your subjects’ information, and should be planned in advance."

 ### Video: Advice from a copyright specialist
-Nancy Simms, Copyright Specialist at University of Minnesota Libraries [Video](https://www.youtube.com/watch?v=ZuUGlGOMGjU)
+Nancy Simms, Copyright Specialist at University of Minnesota Libraries.

+"Making Decisions About Your Research Data" [Video](https://www.youtube.com/watch?v=ZuUGlGOMGjU)

 ## Recommended reading
 - Carroll, Michael W. 2015.
 "Sharing Research Data and Intellectual Property Law: A Primer".
 PLOS Biology [Article](http://dx.doi.org/10.1371/journal.pbio.1002235)